 To keep the music going, in between sessions we’d pop the earbuds back into their case and they’d be ready to go and fully charged within an hour and a half.

 Ultimately, while the Powerbeats Pro impressed us, they’re simply not the best true wireless earbuds on the market.
-These earbuds still aren’t noise-cancelling like the AirPods Pro, nor are they water-proof like the Jaybird Run XT, nor do they sound as good as the RHA TrueConnect - our favorite true wireless earbud at the moment.
+These earbuds still aren’t noise-cancelling like the AirPods Pro, nor are they water-proof like the Jaybird Run XT, nor do they sound as good as the Sony WF-1000XM3 – our favorite true wireless earbuds at the moment.

 That said, however, they are - in our opinion - Apple’s best workout earbuds to date thanks to small additions like the earhooks, pressure-reducing micro-laser barometric venting hole, their longer battery life and superior sound quality.

 To that end, buy these earbuds if you’re an Apple-loving gym-goer who can appreciate better-sounding music and features like hands-free Hey Siri, and don’t mind paying a bit more for those things.

-- Until then, don't miss our round-up of the best Beats headphones deals
+- Don't miss our round-up of the best Beats headphones deals